Quentin-G/Synchronisation-flux-RSS/README.md

 #Set up with Facebook

+You have the solution to just [set up twitter](#set-up-with-twitter) and then link your facebook account.

+Otherwise...
 You need :
 * facebook-sdk API for python
 * Register your own App on facebook
 * Find the necessary IDs
 * Grant the rights for App to publish

 ###facebook-sdk
 Get it on [GitHub](https://github.com/pythonforfacebook/facebook-sdk).